Is Solar Worth It in Missouri? (2022 Homeowner's Guide)

 Deciding that solar panels are a good investment for your home is an important step to take in your solar conversion process, but there are many additional things to think about.
 We’ll discuss some additional considerations you should make below.

-The upfront cost of solar panels will be a crucial factor for all homeowners, even in Missouri, where the average cost of solar PV equipment is below average.
+The upfront fees of solar panels will be a crucial factor for all homeowners, even in Missouri, where the average price of solar PV equipment is below average.
 You can keep your upfront outlay of money to a minimum by choosing cheap solar panels, avoiding add-on products like solar batteries and electric vehicle chargers, and securing solar financing that requires a nominal down payment or none at all.

 Your solar panel payback period is a crucial metric for determining how suitable a solar panel system is for your home, but it can also help you figure out your return on investment.
 Most Missourians have an estimated payback period of between 10 and 16 years.
 If yours is estimated to be longer than 16 years, your overall ROI will be lower than average, and it will take you longer to make back your investment.